July 6: Today in Royal History

 Full name: Victoria Alexandra Olga Mary

 Victoria’s mother Alexandra was extremely possessive, demanded complete devotion from her children, and insisted that they call her Motherdear.
 Victoria’s sisters Louise and Maud escaped into marriage, leaving her at home as her mother’s constant companion.
-She had several suitors including Prince Adolphus of Teck, Sir Arthur Davidson who was one of her father’s equerries, and Archibald Primrose, 5th Earl of Rosebery.
+She had several suitors including Prince Adolphus of Teck, Sir Arthur Davidson, one of her father’s equerries, and Archibald Primrose, 5th Earl of Rosebery.
 Lord Rosebery was a former Prime Minister who had been widowed, and both he and Victoria would have liked to have married.
 However, Victoria’s mother actively discouraged her from marrying anyone.
-Instead, she remained a companion to her mother, Queen Alexandra, whom she lived with until the Queen’s death in 1925.
+Instead, she remained a companion to her mother Queen Alexandra, and lived with her mother until 1925, when Queen Alexandra died.
 Grand Duchess Olga Alexandrovna, Toria’s first cousin, described her as little more than “a glorified maid.”

 Unofficial Royalty: Princess Victoria of the United Kingdom